-Its mission is to build the best product, not cause unnecessary harm, use business to inspire and implement solutions to the environmental crisis.
+Its mission is to build the best product, not cause unnecessary harm, and use business to inspire and implement solutions to the environmental crisis.
 Patagonia uses recycled plastic and 100% organic cotton.

-On the other hand, it also donates 1% of its profits to small associations that fight to preserve the conditions of the soil, water, and air.
+It also donates 1% of its profits to small associations that fight to preserve the conditions of the soil, water, and air.

 It’s amazing how many things we can build where others are destroying.
 Here at Fashion Trends, we always seek to support these important causes over time.
 Tell us your opinion!
 We can’t wait to hear it.
 What do you think of this trend?
 Do you like the idea of making a difference in the world?
 Tell us here and on our social media what you think and what you can do to be more aware.